w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design user interfaces that support keyboard navigation through and inside custom components, for example:
   * using the tab key to move through different components
-  * using the Enter key to enter a specific component and to select a specific item on a component
+  * using the enter key to enter a specific component and to select a specific item on a component
   * using the arrow keys to move through list items and grid cells
   * using the escape key to exit components
-  * first letter navigation to jump to specific pieces of data in lists and grids
+  * using first letter navigation to jump to specific pieces of data in lists and grids
   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* determine keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies when possible, and cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
+* apply keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies when possible, and cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
 * define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
-* provide focus indicators for complex widgets that are visible and have appropriate contrast ratios
+* provide focus indicators for complex widgets that are visible and that have appropriate contrast ratios
 * describe related requirements for developers to implement keyboard support for actionable user interface components

 #### Teaching Ideas for Topic